hantsy/javaee8-by-example-gitbook/overview/README.md

 Unfortunately, some proposed specifications are not included in Java EE 8, including:

-* JSR 371 - MVC is vetoed in the final stage, but it is still existed as a community based specification.
+* JSR 371 - MVC is vetoed in the final stage, but it is still existed as a community driven specification.
-* JSR 107 - JCache had missed the last train of Java EE 7, and also lost its attractiveness in Java EE 8.
+* JSR 107 - JCache had missed the last train of Java EE 7, and also be absent from Java EE 8.